 See, if you put the drink in a Starbucks’ cup, it’s just like the one you get from the store.
 I think it tastes much better too!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook,Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 Iced Green Tea Latte

 - ice cubes

-- In a small saucepan, combine ¼ cup sugar and ¼ cup water and bring to a boil.
+- In a small saucepan, combine ¼ cup (4 Tbsp) sugar and ¼ cup (60 ml) water and bring to a boil.
 Once boiling, lower the heat and let the sugar dissolve completely, about 3 minutes.

 - Let it cool completely and transfer to an airtight jar (or glass and cover with plastic).
 Simple syrup will last up to 1 month in the refrigerator.

-- Add 2 tsp. matcha in a small bowl.
+- Add 2 tsp matcha in a small bowl.
 Optionally You can sift matcha to remove any lumps.
-Then add 2 Tbsp. of hot water (175F / 80C).
+Then add 2 Tbsp. of hot water (175ºF/80ºC).
 Whisk briskly until there is no lump (important to avoid lumps in the latte).
-You can use a small flat whisk, a frother, or chasen (the bamboo whisk used for Japanese tea ceremony).
+You can use a small flat whisk or chasen, the bamboo whisk used for the Japanese tea ceremony.

 - Pour the matcha into the glass filled with ice cubes.